emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

+In the next section, we will go about filling in these dummy functions one-by-one.

+## <a name="updatetext">1.
+Scrollytelling - Updating the Text</a>

 In order to successfully update and highlight the appropriate verses and lines we are going to want to make use of the css classes and ids we have assigned to each of the verses and lines and apply new css classes to the relevant verses/lines to indicate they are now active.
 We could do this using pure javascript or utilise d3's built in functionality.
 Today we are going to use d3.
+Take a look at the syntax below for how to add and remove the relevant classes which will handle our changes in styling.

 ```Javascript
 function resetActiveLines() {